Chaduke/libsgd_examples/README.md

 # LibSGD Examples

 This repository contains C and Python code examples demonstrating the functionality of the LibSGD game library which is currently in development.

+To get started with LibSGD, follow the instructions listed here step by step.
+Links to Youtube videos will be in each area to provide additional support.
+Everything here is constantly being worked on so make sure to star and watch the repository to get updates.
+Also please subscribe and like videos on the Youtube channel to get updates as well as help the algorithm.

+If you want get started quickly go the Python route as its a little easier to setup and free, but if you want a deeper learning experience go the C route or both.

+Supporting LibSGD through Patreon will allow you to get a closer look at its development as well as report bugs, ask questions, and make suggestions directly to the developer (Mark Sibly).
+You'll be getting a product worth so much more than the amount required to get involved.
+I'll also be spending most of my free time working on these tutorials and videos, as well and other members of the community.

 ![Example Screenshot](https://github.com/Chaduke/libsgd_examples/blob/master/images/example.png)